Salahuddin Quader Chowdhury

-Salahuddin Quader Chowdhury (13 March 1949 – 22 November 2015) was a Bangladeshi politician, minister and six-term member of Jatiya Sangsad and member of the Bangladesh Nationalist Party (BNP) Standing Committee, who served as the adviser of parliamentary affairs to Prime Minister Khaleda Zia from 2001 to 2006.
+Salahuddin Quader Chowdhury (সালাউদ্দিন কাদের চৌধুরী; (13 March 1949 – 22 November 2015) was a Bangladeshi politician and minister, a six-term member of the Jatiya Sangsad, and a member of the Bangladesh Nationalist Party (BNP) Standing Committee.
+He served as a minister in two ministries under the Ershad ministry, and later served as the Adviser on Parliamentary Affairs to Prime Minister Khaleda Zia from 2001 to 2006.
+He was the son of late Convention Muslim League leader A.K.M.
+Fazlul Quader Chowdhury.

 On 1 October 2013, he was convicted of 9 of 23 charges and sentenced to death by the International Crimes Tribunal of Bangladesh for crimes during the 1971 Bangladesh War of Independence.
 However, limitations placed on his defense testimony were called "disturbing" by some observers.
 He was executed by hanging in Old Dhaka Central Jail on 22 November 2015.

 Early life

 Chowdhury was born on 13 March 1949 in Gahira village.
 He was from a political family of Raozan Upazila in erstwhile East Pakistan.
 His father, Fazlul Quader Chowdhury, was a Speaker of Pakistan National Assembly and Acting President of Pakistan from time to time before the independence of Bangladesh.
 He was the eldest among the six siblings.
 He received his education from the boarding school, Sadiq Public School at Bahawalpur, Pakistan.